 - Being Called for a Second Interview

 I am writing from the advice of someone whose spouse entered legally but overstayed.
 This is quite common.
 My spouse came to the U.S. when he was over the age of 18.
 All of his family members are now U.S. citizens.

 Overstaying Your Visa

-You should seriously consider the consequences of overstaying your visa and the risks of deportation under the Trump presidency.
+You should seriously consider the consequences of overstaying your visa and the risks of deportation.
 My spouse struggled for many years with work and opportunity because of his status.

 USCIS Processes You Under Your Current Status